100 years of Heritage!

 In 1987, the adjoining 200 + acres, also originally owned by the Wilshire family, were purchased by Ray and Bea Riley, Dennis’ parents, and soon Grandson Devon and his wife Shelli were operating the expanded Rileys venture on that property and renovating an 1887 apple packing shed for dinner dances, starting school tour programs and hosting several special events each year.
 During this time the Riley clan grew as the kids married and had children of their own.
 In 2002, Devon and Shelli decided to use their talents to develop their own property and thus began “Rileys Frontier Events.”

-Los Rios was first begun in 1906 when Howard L. Rivers, a grower, packer, and shipper from the Pasadena area purchased property from the Wilshires, over 300 acres, to expand his operation to include apples.
+Los Rios first began in 1906 when Howard L. Rivers, a grower, packer, and shipper from the Pasadena area purchased property from the Wilshires, over 300 acres, to expand his operation to include apples.
 He planted the largest apple orchards in all of Southern California, many of which are still in production today.
 Los Rios Ranch soon became known as the place to get truckloads of quality mile-high grown apples.
 Fruit from the ranch has been shipped locally and globally over the years.
 The operation expanded as the shift from wholesale packing/shipping to retailing took hold in the 1950’s.
 Soon a sales barn and bakery were built, picnic areas developed and cider operations enhanced to make the most of the growing numbers of visitors, eager for mountain fresh apples and the things made from them.

 In 1995, The Wildlands Conservancy purchased the ranch from the descendents of the Rivers in an effort to save it from certain development and to retain the rich history and landscape for generations to come.
 They worked diligently to return some of the land to native habitat, develop and expand trails for visitors and begin an outdoor education program that focuses on the wildland and animal life unique to California and Oak Glen.